Lovasz-Akos/Lovasz-Akos/README.md

 ## Things I'm currently learning 🤯

-- Flutter
-- Docker
-- Kotlin
+- How to avoid work

 ## Take a look at my stats! 🍕